nineflowAmin/daniel-kereama.github.io/_posts/2025-12-14-telemetry-from-the-dream-cycle.md

 **Total Nodes:** 1,875

 **Critical Finding:** There are **zero nodes** in the "New Growth (Mounting)" stage.
-Every single node in the lattice has been reinforced at least once (`reinforcement_count ≥ 1`).
+Every single node in the lattice has been reinforced at least once.
 This means the system has **fully consolidated**—there are no orphan discoveries waiting to be integrated.
 The lattice is in a state of continuous refinement, not initial exploration.

 ### The Implication
 We are witnessing a **system in active consolidation**, not initial exploration.